Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Online Interactive Demo

 The core NPA computation is implemented as two shaders.
 First, a density pass estimates (inverse) local density for each particle using the same neighborhood scan.
 Second, the update pass accumulates SPH perception features (e.g., smoothing and gradients) over the candidate neighborhood and applies the learned adaptation MLP in a fused manner directly within the same shader, with network weights stored as textures.

 For visualization, each particle is rendered as a Gaussian splat or a circle into an image buffer.
 We use a test-time compositing rule $d\cdot(1-s_a) + s$ where $d$ is the current buffer value, $s$ is the fragment-emitted color and $s_a$ its alpha.
 This blending prevents color saturation when many splats overlap and produces stable, readable renderings during interaction.
 The demo also includes a \emph{trace} option that highlights a sparse subset of particles by rendering them with larger splats, making long-term trajectories and persistent flows easier to observe.
+The trace mode also shows the the perception radius of the traced particles, $\epsilon$, as a red circle around them, as shown in \autoref{fig:demo}.

 The UI exposes interactive controls commonly needed to explore NPA behavior: support radius $\epsilon$, simulation speed (steps per frame), splat radius, and particle count.
 Particle count is restricted to powers of two to match the bitonic sort implementation.
 We also provide brush-based perturbations to demonstrate robustness and regeneration under user intervention: (i) zeroing particle states in a region, (ii) pushing particles along a stroke (cut/scissor-like), and (iii) pulling particles toward a point (magnet-like).
 These tools let users directly probe the locality, stability, and regenerative properties of the learned particle dynamics in a way that complements the offline figures and videos.